How to fix '5.4.14 Hop count exceeded' email delivery errors?

 The practical fix

-The fix for "5.4.14 Hop count exceeded" is not to rewrite subject lines, warm up IPs, or rotate sending domains.
-The fix is to break the loop.
+The fix for "5.4.14 Hop count exceeded" is to break the loop.
 If the loop is yours, correct the connector, smart host, transport rule, or forwarding target.
-If the loop belongs to the recipient, give them the full NDR and stop sending to that broken address while they repair it.
+If the loop belongs to the recipient, give their admin the full NDR and stop sending to that address while they repair it.
+Rewriting subject lines, warming up IPs, or rotating sending domains will not repair the route.

-The fastest path is evidence first: NDR, trace, MX records, and one controlled test.
-Once your own sender path and authentication are clean, this becomes a recipient routing ticket, not an ESP deliverability ticket.
+The fastest path starts with the NDR, trace, MX records, and one controlled test.
+Once your own sender path and authentication are clean, treat the failure as a recipient routing ticket rather than an ESP deliverability ticket.